Aniello Dellacroce: Early life

 Dellacroce was born on March 15, 1914, in New York City to Francesco and Antoinette Dellacroce, first generation immigrants from Italy.
 He grew up in the Little Italy section of Manhattan.
 His nickname "Neil" was an Americanization of "Aniello".
 Dellacroce had one brother, Carmine.
 Aniello was married to Lucille Riccardi.
 They had four children.

 As a teenager, Dellacroce became a butcher's assistant, but work was scarce and he took to crime.
 He was jailed once for petty theft.
 Dellacroce sometimes walked around Manhattan dressed as a priest and called himself "Father O'Neil" to confuse both the police and rival mobsters.
 Dellacroce allegedly committed a murder dressed as a priest.
 He also allegedly used a body double for some public events.

-Aniello Dellacroce, which in Italian means "little lamb of the cross", took pleasure in killing people.
+Aniello Dellacroce, which in Italian means "little lamb of the cross", was alleged to have taken pleasure in killing people.
 "He likes to peer into a victim's face, like some kind of dark angel, at the moment of death", according to a federal agent familiar with Dellacroce.